 A far cry from any exotic beach paradise, the British seaside is all about other joys.
-Perhaps the most famous and culturally emerging coastal destination in England, Brighton possesses a pulsating art scene, a throbbing independent retail culture and the best fish and chips you’ll ever eat.
+Perhaps the most famous and culturally emerging coastal destination in the UK, Brighton, England possesses a pulsating art scene, a throbbing independent retail culture, and the best fish and chips you’ll ever eat.
 And they’ve got a Pavilion that rivals the Taj Mahal.
 Honestly.

 For an opulent stay, we recommend the Hotel du Vin.
 Steeped in quintessentially British style, this stylish yet unpretentious guesthouse is located within the heart of the Lanes, Brighton’s most revered streets for bona fide Brit boozers and awesome eateries.
 For the ultimate splurge, The Manual suggests the Louis Roederer suite which features twin sea-facing bathtubs and a strategically placed telescope for checking out the stunning marine vista.
 What’s more, each room is sponsored by a different wine company…

 - $750 and 3 days in Paris: Where to eat, stay, and play

 - The best places to visit in Mexico: 6 amazing gems (that aren’t Cancun)

 - Book your stay at the Majestic Hotel and Spa Barcelona

 - Your Key West travel guide for enjoying Florida’s more bohemian side

 - Bang Rak, Thailand – lebua at State Tower may be the best hotel in the city